 If you set a power-on password, the password prompt is displayed on the screen whenever you turn on the computer.
 You must enter the correct password to start using the computer.

-When this icon is displayed, type a power-on password or a supervisor password.
+is displayed, type a power-on password or a supervisor password.

 Supervisor password